 - are looked after by the local authority

 - have previously been looked after by the local authority

 - are eligible for free school meals

-- were eligible for free school meals in the last 6 years
+- were eligible for free school meals in the last six years

 Schools in other authorities may also have a supplementary form, for example Piggott School in Wokingham.
-If you are considering applying for these schools please go to the website of the school’s local authority for relevant information.
+If you are considering applying for one of these schools, please go to the website of the school’s local authority for relevant information.

 Reading has two selective state grammar schools which use entrance tests as a basis for selecting pupils: